klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/introduction.md

 Having said that, DAO members have the option of making proposals for the project's future.
 The following categories represent some of the critical decisions made by DAO members:

-* **Technical Upgrades**: Token holders may submit proposals for distributing DAO funds for bug fixes and system upgrades in this case.
-People interested in the protocol may be compensated in this case if they assist with bug fixes or system upgrades.
-* **Treasury Pooling Allocation**: Members can use the DAO funds to take advantage of a profitable investment opportunity.
-Investing in valuable assets is one example (NFTs).
+* **Technical proposals**: These proposals suggest technical improvements or changes to the network to further enhance the security, performance, or functionality of the protocol.
+* **Treasury proposals**: These are proposals that can request funding from the DAO's treasury, make changes to the treasury for the project’s future.
+* **Community proposals**: These proposals allows members to request funding to engage and grow the community.

 ## Usecase <a id="DAO Usecase"></a>